igorBR0/Editor_etiqueta_videojet/README.md

 # Editor_etiqueta_videojet
-Videojet label editor for files in  .ciff
+Videojet label editor for files in  ".ciff"